Treats type 2 diabetes. Used together with a proper diet and exercise to help control your blood sugar.

 - Use a new needle and syringe each time you inject your medicine.

-- Follow carefully the special meal plan your doctor gave you.
+- Follow carefully the meal plan your doctor gave you.
 This is the most important part of controlling your condition, and is necessary if the medicine is to work properly.
-Also, exercise regularly and test for sugar in your blood or urine as directed.
+Exercise regularly and test for sugar in your blood or urine as directed.

 If a dose is missed: